5 steps to bring DevX automation to your company

 As developers embraced the new paradigm, they found themselves navigating a complex landscape of tools and technologies.
 They had to master containerization tools like Docker, orchestration tools like Kubernetes, and infrastructure as code tools like Terraform.
 This added an extra layer of complexity to their daily tasks, requiring developers to acquire new skills and stay updated with the latest trends in the rapidly evolving DevOps ecosystem.

 In essence, a platform engineer needs to act as an enabler within the organization.
 By creating and managing a suite of consumable services that encompass everything developers require, platform teams dramatically reduce the cognitive load on developers.
 Developers can now access a standardized set of services for tasks like setting up dev and test environments, artifact building, etc., allowing them to concentrate primarily on coding.
+This is another way to compare platform engineering versus DevOps, since in the DevOps model developers were themselves expected to take care of a lot of these things.

 Adopting a Customer-Centric Approach: The Key to Excellence